-20 Feb 14 Qualities Managers Look For In Artists
+20 Feb What to Look For In Artists You Want to Manage

 As managers, we invest a lot of time into our clients, so we want to make sure we’re investing in the right people.
 Our talent selection also reflects our reputation.
 When we rep great talent, we gain a reputation in the industry as someone who’s taste in talent can be trusted.
 Careful selection of which talent we represent can also help to avoid signing flaky and unreliable clients, which is a big issue for a lot of managers.

 So how do we as managers carefully select clients, then?
 We look for certain qualities in them, such as the following: